iterative/dvc.org/content/blog/2021-10-26-october-21-community-gems.md

 There are a couple different ways to handle this.

-The first option is to pass GitHub SSH keys into your Docker container.
+The first option is to use SSH.
+You'll need to pass GitHub SSH keys into your Docker container and use the `git@github.com:username/repo.git` URL format when you call the API method.

-The other option is to use the `https://username:token@github.com/username/repo.git` URL format when you call the API method.
+The other option is to use HTTP.
+You need to use the `https://username:token@github.com/username/repo.git` URL format when you call the API method.